hy-qwer/Manifold-Constrained-Editing/README.md

 This repository does **not** redistribute dataset images.

-For experiments based on **CelebA-HQ**, users should prepare the dataset locally by obtaining it from the original source or an authorized distribution channel.
-Please make sure that your local use of the dataset complies with the dataset license and terms of use.
+For the experiments based on **CelebA-HQ**, please prepare the dataset locally.
+Ensure that the dataset is obtained from the original source or an authorized distribution channel, and that you comply with the dataset's license and terms of use.

-After obtaining the dataset, organize the image files and attribute annotation file locally, then pass their paths to the evaluation script via:
+Once you have the dataset, organize the image files and attribute annotation file locally, and provide their paths to the evaluation script using the following parameters:

 - `--img_root`: root directory of the prepared image files
 - `--attr_path`: path to the corresponding attribute annotation file